Jim’s been back in touch. He’s been busy weathering HO freight cars, and they look spot on:

 Hope you and your subscribers enjoy.

-It really looks Jim is enjoying every minute of his layout, and that’s what it’s all about.
+It really looks Jim is enjoying every minute of weathering HO freight cars, and that’s what it’s all about.

 Jim’s last post is here: